 Why Use Integrated Laboratory Automation?

-The benefits of integrated lab automation go beyond addressing high sample volumes.
-It’s best to think about your plan for automation early in developing your lab processes to take advantage of what lab automation has to offer:
+It’s best to think about your plan for automation early in developing your lab processes.
+The benefits of integrated lab automation go beyond addressing high sample volumes, such as:

 In biotech hot spots, like Cambridge, MA, lab rent can approach $80 per square foot per month.
 The typical lab technician is going to occupy about 20-30 linear feet of bench space.
 This is about 90-150 square feet, which translates to about $7-$11k/month for the lab space.
 Don’t forget to add taxes, insurance, and maintenance to that triple net lease, and you’re now over $100/sf.
 Of course, other places are less expensive – you might only be paying $15-$20/sf in RTP for lab space.